Skip to main content

 Hornado (Roasted Pig)

-Whole roasted pig, a traditional dish often served during celebrations and festivals.
-The crispy skin is a prized part of the dish.
+Whole roasted pig, brought out for celebrations and festivals.
+The crackling skin is the part everyone wants.

 Regional Cuisine Highlights